contentful/rich-text-renderer.py/README.rst

 -------------------------

 There are many cases in which HTML serialization is not what you want.
-Therefore, all renderers are overridable when creating a `structured_text_renderer.StructuredTextRenderer <structured_text_renderer.StructuredTextRenderer>`.
+Therefore, all renderers are overridable when creating a `rich_text_renderer.RichTextRenderer <rich_text_renderer.RichTextRenderer>`.

-Also, if you're planning to embed entries within your structured text, overriding the ``'embedded-entry-block'`` option is a must, as by default it only does ``<div>str(entry)</div>``.
+Also, if you're planning to embed entries within your rich text, overriding the ``'embedded-entry-block'`` option is a must, as by default it only does ``<div>str(entry)</div>``.

 You can override the configuration like follows::

-    renderer = StructuredTextRenderer({
+    renderer = RichTextRenderer({
         'embedded-entry-node': MyEntryBlockRenderer
     })